mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Even though those Buddhist scriptures were not mentioned directly by Buddha, Indian people believe those scriptures are really Buddha's teaching.
 They don't have any doubt.
 They accept perfectly those scriptures as Buddha's teachings.
 That's why we don't know who wrote [them].
 But it doesn't matter; it doesn't matter.

-Even the Vimalakirti sutra, we don't know who wrote that one.
-Traditionally, Vimalakirti wrote [it] – but we are "suspicious" whether such a person was existing or not.
+Even the Vimalakirti Sutra, we don't know who wrote that one.
+Traditionally, [Vimalakirti](glossary#vimalakirti) wrote [it] – but we are "suspicious" whether such a person was existing or not.
 Well anyway, we don't know who wrote it.
 But huge Buddhist scriptures exist.

 So those authors were really genuine religious persons, who understood [the] religious spirit mentioned by Buddha, and also [the] tendency of the religious thought and philosophical thought of those days.